ringerc/postupload/doc/README-DEPLOY.txt

 postupload is a Java EE application.
 It runs in an application server container rather than being a stand-alone program.

+These instructions are more detailed and longer than you'd expect because they explain in detail how to install, configure and secure the Glassfish application server as well as how to install postupload.

 SUPPORTED APPLICATION SERVERS
 =============================